MTACS/Lynx/README.md

 Please combine all issues and requests into one, as it gets cluttered with a separate one for each

+## Localizations

+Create a pull request of the en.lproj folder inside this repository, with the words inside the ```<string></string>``` translated to your language.
+Also include your Twitter account if you have one in a comment so I can add you to the translation credits.

 ## Current Features

 SpringBoard (System Wide)